awsumturtle/awsumturtle/README.md

 Coffee enjoyer.
 Programming is a hobby for me, not a job.

-Currently learning game hacking and ce
+Currently learning game hacking (Cheat Engine, Assembly, C++, C#)

 C# and Python enthusiast.

 Appreciate my work?
-All of my work are free to use and always will be, however I still do have a ko-fi page incase you are feeling generous =) (for longer coding sessions I need coffee).
+All of my work are free to use and always will be, however I still do have a ko-fi page incase you are feeling generous =)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y263R28)